awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Alternate Domain Names \(CNAMEs\)<a name="DownloadDistValuesCNAME"></a>

 Optional\.
 Specify one or more domain names that you want to use for URLs for your objects instead of the domain name that CloudFront assigns when you create your distribution\.
+You must own the domain name, or have authorization to use it, which you verify by adding an SSL/TLS certificate\.

  For example, if you want the URL for the object:

 `/images/image.jpg`